Jakub Menšík: 2025: ATP Masters 1000 title, top 20

-At the 2025 Miami Open, Mensik reached his first Masters semifinal after wins over Indian Wells champion and sixth seed Jack Draper, Roman Safiullin, and his compatriot Tomáš Macháč after his retirement, and then another win over 17th seed Arthur Fils.
-Mensik reached his first Masters final defeating third seed and world No. 4 Taylor Fritz, recording the biggest win of his career by ranking.
+At the 2025 Miami Open, Menšík reached his first Masters semifinal after wins over Indian Wells champion and 6th seed Jack Draper, Roman Safiullin, Tomáš Macháč (by retirement), and 17th seed Arthur Fils.
+The Czech reached his first Masters final defeating third seed and world No. 4 Taylor Fritz, recording the biggest win of his career by ranking.
 In the final, he defeated his idol and mentor Novak Djokovic in straight sets with two tiebreaks.
 The match was delayed by five hours, due to heavy rain and as a result, both players were exhausted from the humidity after the match.

-During the trophy presentation speech, Jakub mentioned that if it was not for one of the ATP physios, he would have pulled out of the tournament an hour before his first match due to knee pain.
+During the trophy presentation speech, Menšík mentioned that if it was not for one of the ATP physios, he would have pulled out of the tournament an hour before his first match due to knee pain.
 Following lifting his first tour-level trophy, he reached the top 25 in the singles rankings on 31 March 2025.

+Menšík's Masters win streak was snapped at nine at the Madrid Open, where he lost to Francisco Cerúndolo in the quarterfinals.
+He reached the fourth round of Rome before losing to Hubert Hurkacz, entering the top 20 at No. 19 on 19 May 2025.
+At his first French Open appearance, he was upset in the second round by Henrique Rocha after holding a two set lead; nevertheless, he rose to No. 17 after the tournament.

+Seeded 15th at Wimbledon, Menšík lost in the third round of Wimbledon to Flavio Cobolli in straight sets.
+Seeded 16th the US Open, he lost to Ugo Blanchet in the second round in five sets.
+Ranked as high as 16th during the year, he finished the year at No. 19.